The Windows PC shareware program for GPS data

 Advantages of dedicates handhelds:

-phones are not.
+phones as well.
 This is true at least for the majority of models.

 - Handheld receivers work up to 30 hours with